mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # IANA Considerations

-This document requests the creation of the following new IANA
+This document requests the creation of the following new IANA registries:

+* MLS Ciphersuites ({{mls-ciphersuites}})
+* MLS Extension Types ({{mls-extension-types}})

-registries: MLS Ciphersuites ({{mls-ciphersuites}}).
-All of these registries should be under a heading of "Messaging Layer Security", and assignments are made via the Specification Required policy
+All of these registries should be under a heading of "Messaging Layer Security", and assignments are made via the Specification Required policy {{!RFC8126}}.
+See
-{{!RFC8126}}.
-See {{de}} for additional information about the MLS Designated Experts (DEs).
+{{de}} for additional information about the MLS Designated Experts (DEs).

+[[ RFC EDITOR: Please replace XXXX throughout with the RFC number assigned to this document ]]

 ## MLS Ciphersuites